minamohammadii/Loan-Default-Prediction-/README.md

 # Loan Default Prediction with Explainable AI

-This project focuses on predicting loan default risks using a comprehensive machine learning pipeline.
+This project focuses on predicting loan default risks using a comprehensive machine-learning pipeline.
 The dataset used for this project contains information on loan borrowers, and the objective is to build and evaluate models that can accurately predict the likelihood of loan defaults.
 The project also employs Explainable AI (XAI) techniques to understand and interpret the factors contributing to loan default risks.

 ## Table of Contents
 - [Project Overview](#project-overview)